-This model is fitted with 2.4 GHz R/C equipment.
+Radio controlled locomotives are fitted with 2.4 GHz R/C equipment.
 On a Radio Controlled model, speed and direction are controlled by the transmitter.
-First, turn on the transmitter and then switch on the receiver on the locomotive with the switch on the underside of the right hand side tank.
+First, turn on the transmitter and then switch on the receiver in the locomotive by pushing the toggle switch forward.
+The switch is located on the right hand side of the locomotive, under the cab floor, just in front of the rear buffer beam.

 The left hand stick on the transmitter controls the steam regulator, down for stop up for go.
 Moving to the left or right has no function.

 The right hand stick operates the reverser, left for forward and right for reverse.
 This stick is sprung loaded to return to its central position.
 Moving up or down has no function.
 Using the transmitter, select the desired direction of travel and then slowly open the regulator.
 The locomotive will now move off as described in the manual control section.
 For more information on using the radio control equipment, see the manufacturer's instruction booklet supplied with the Radio Control Set.
 The art of fine control will soon be learnt with a little practice